ekatef/pypsa-earth-status/README.md

    - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) on datasets and documents related to power grid topology, capacity and development plans
    - [Awesome-Electricity-Demand](https://github.com/open-energy-transition/Awesome-Electricity-Demand) collects datasets on electricity demand in hourly resolution

-Improving coverage by the regional-focused datasets is of high interest for this project.
-If you see any datasets relevant for your study, feel free to open an issue for notifying it and we can develop an approach to accommodate it into PyPSA-Earth-Status together.
+Improving coverage with regionally focused datasets is of high interest for this project.
+If you see any datasets relevant for your study, feel free to open an issue to flag them, and we can develop an approach to accommodate it into PyPSA-Earth-Status together.

 ## Installation